laravel/docs/contracts.md

 So, how do you get an implementation of a contract?
 It's actually quite simple.

-Many types of classes in Laravel are resolved through the [service container](/docs/{{version}}/container), including controllers, event listeners, middleware, queued jobs, and even route Closures.
+Many types of classes in Laravel are resolved through the [service container](/docs/{{version}}/container), including controllers, event listeners, middleware, queued jobs, and even route closures.
 So, to get an implementation of a contract, you can just "type-hint" the interface in the constructor of the class being resolved.

 For example, take a look at this event listener: